The 97.5-acre former Silva property is located four miles south east of the Town of La Honda

 Boulevard (State Highway 35) with close to a mile of frontage along Alpine Road.

-In partnership with Peninsula Open Space Trust (POST), the District is proposing to construct a new parking lot/staging area and two new connector trails in the Mindego Area of Russian Ridge Open Space Preserve.
-POST will also construct a commemorative site adjacent to the staging area to honor the conservation achievements of its former president Audrey Rust.
-These new public-access facilities collectively form the proposed Mindego Gateway Project, and are scheduled to be open this winter.
+In partnership with Peninsula Open Space Trust (POST), the District is currently constructing a new parking lot and is planning two new connector trails in the Mindego Area of Russian Ridge Open Space Preserve.
+POST has recently finished construction of a commemorative site adjacent to the staging area to honor the conservation achievements of its former president Audrey C. Rust.
+These new public-access facilities collectively form the Mindego Gateway Project, and are scheduled to be open this winter.

 February 2014 – Construction is complete at the Mindego Gateway Staging Area.
 District staff is currently working with the County of San Mateo to finalize permitting so that the new parking lot can be opened to the public.

 November 2013 – The District is finalizing the construction of the Mindego Gateway Parking Lot, short connection trail to Mindego Hill Trail, and the Audrey C. Rust Commemorative Site was completed this fall.
 The site provides parking for 20 cars (including two ADA accessible spots), a restroom, bike rack, trail connection, and access to the Commemorative Site.

 July 2012 - The District Legislative, Funding, and Public Affairs Committee (LFPAC) reviewed and accepted the final commemorative site design, which aligns with the Board-approved design guidelines.